 How is vaccine availability, second dose scheduling being communicated?

-Individuals who received their first dose of the vaccine at Sacramento State will receive an invitation for their second dose.
-Distribution of those invitations will begin soon, and will go out about a week before an individual’s second dose date.
+Individuals who received their first dose of the vaccine at Sacramento State will receive an invitation for their second dose five to seven days before the second dose date.

 When and where are vaccinations being provided?